LucDuponcheelAtGitHub/CoEndoYoneda-in-Lean/README.md

-# Pointfree CoYoneda lemmas for endofunctors of functional categories, proved as a `Lean` theorem.
+# Pointfree CoYoneda lemmas for endofunctors of functional categories, proved as a `Lean` theorems.

 All comments are welcome at luc.duponcheel [at] gmail.com.